 If your aim is to take Dihydromyricetin for hangovers, looking for a supplement that contains DHM and other ingredients to combat a hangover is most ideal.

-After all, hangovers are caused by many different things and DHM is one of many ingredients which work great for hangovers
+After all, hangovers are caused by many different factors and DHM is one of many ingredients that work.

 Look out for products with “Proprietary blends” and avoid them like the plague.
 You want to pick a product that clearly states exactly how much DHM and at what purity they’ve used.